SEA-ME-COSS/Autonomous-Driving-Simulation/README.md

 <div width="100%" align="center"><img src="/images/controller.png" align="center" width="30%"></div>

 Click on this window and press the WASD keys on the keyboard.
-Observe the movement of both the Gazebo PiRacer and the physical PiRacer.
+Observe the movement of both Gazebo PiRacer and physical PiRacer.

 ## Note